deanturpin/superdean.com/README.md

 ---

 # Watchmaking
-Take it to the next level by repairing and servicing your own watches; but be
+Take it to the next level by repairing and servicing your own watches; but know
-warned: the rabbit hole goes __deep__...
+this: the rabbit hole goes __deep__...

 ## Books and films
 - Practical Watch Repairing -- Donald de Carlo